lamalab-org/PolyMetriX/docs/splitters.md

 ```

-The resulting output will be the number of indices in the training, validation, and test sets.
-The splitter will ensure that the Tg values in the training, validation, and test sets are distinct and do not overlap.
+The splitter outputs the indices for each subset, ensuring that the training, validation, and test sets contain distinct Tg ranges.
+The splitter also ensures that the training, validation, and test sets contain different ranges of Tg values.

 ## KennardStoneSplitter

 Splitter that uses the Kennard-Stone algorithm to split the dataset.
 This method selects the most dissimilar data points as the training set and the remaining data points as the test set.
 The splitter ensures that the training set contains the most diverse data points.
+To know more about the Kennard-Stone algorithm, see the documentation [here](https://mofdscribe.readthedocs.io/en/latest/api/splitters.html).

 ### Example